OwenMcAllister/EsotericXclalibur/README.md

 An esoteric implementation of the Xcalibur programming language.
 AKA ExLang.

 # Model of Computation Overview
-Esoteric Xcalibur uses an unbounded stack based model of computation to acheive turing completeness.
+Esoteric Xcalibur uses an unbounded LIFO stack based model of computation to acheive turing completeness.

 Integer literals are unsigned and unbounded.